+7 (707) 051 22 20

-We develop speech and communication in children with ASD — through an individual program, step by step.
-Speech therapy work with autistic children, including with non-verbal children.
-First diagnostic session is free.
+We develop speech and communication in children with ASD — with an individual program, step by step.
+Speech therapy work with autistic children, including non-verbal children.
+The first assessment is free.

 8 yearsspeech correction center